zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ## Multitenancy component enablement settings

 In the multitenancy environment, certain Zowe components may be enabled, while others may be disabled.
 The multitenancy environment expects one Central API ML that handles the discovery and registration as well as routing to the API ML installed in specific domains.
-As such, different setups are required for the V2 version of the API ML on the central domain and on the specific customer environments.

-When using a multitenancy environment, ensure that the following Zowe components are either enabled or disabled:

-- **Domain API ML**
-  - Gateway and Discovery Service: **enabled**
-  - Cloud Gateway: **disabled**

-- **Central API ML**
-  - Cloud Gateway and Discovery Service: **enabled**
-  - Gateway: **disabled**

-## Onboarding Domain Gateways to the Central Cloud Gateway
+## Onboarding Domain Gateways to the Central Gateway

-The Central Cloud Gateway must onboard all Domain Gateways.
+The Central Gateway must onboard all Domain Gateways.
 This can be done dynamically or by static definition.
 We strongly recommend using dynamic onboarding as this onboarding method adapts better to the potentially changing environments of the customer.
 Static onboarding does not provide the functionality to actively monitor the health of specific services (e.g. domain gateways).

 ### Dynamic Onboarding (recommended) for Domain Gateways